JonTRichardson/mkpw/README.md

 # Intro
 My goal with this project is to explore password generation.
 I set out to do something useful, explore information, randomness and security and to have fun making something.
 Beyond the exploration, I hope it can provide utilitarian value by providing tools for you to generate your own passwords.
 I provided a class heirarchy designed to be derived from.
 For my own passwords, I use my own derived class, which I don't include in this repository.

+# Usage

+python genpw.py ""          # interactively generate a password using the words in defaultWords.txt

+python genpw testWords.txt  # use words from testWords.txt

+python mkpw.py              # run the unit-tests for the base class MkPw

+I have only run these with python3.7 in Windows Subsystem for Linux.

+# More Intro
 I can’t guarantee that you can use this to make passwords secure enough for your needs, but I've taken a stab at providing some building blocks.

-This isn’t intended as a turnkey program.
-The intent is for a user to customize it for their own needs.
+This isn’t intended as a turnkey program, rather, the intent is for a user to customize it for their own needs.
+At the very least, you need to provide a dictionary file with a sufficiently large selection of words (you could start with, e.g. https://github.com/dwyl/english-words/ or http://www.manythings.org/vocabulary/lists/l/).

-In addition to this readme, I am working on another document delving into the issues and deeper into the thinking.  (update: effort on this other document has stalled.
+In addition to this readme, I am working on a document delving into the issues and deeper into the thinking.  (update: effort on this other document has stalled.
 If you are reading this and are curious, ask me and I might be willing to provide a draft.)

 This is an actively evolving work in progress.
 I’m figuring out what it will look like as I go.